 The Dyslexia Action Literacy Programme (DALP) is a comprehensive specialist literacy programme for SpLD Specialist Teachers.
 The programme has been developed by the postgraduate tutor team at Dyslexia Action; it provides a pathway, for learners with literacy difficulties of all ages, through individual placement identification.

 DALP builds upon previous works by Orton, Gillingham and Stillman, Cox, Hickey, the Dyslexia Institute (Literacy Programme – DILP) and Hornsby, which all promoted the concept of structured, cumulative learning.
 Using this as a central tenet, The Dyslexia Action Literacy Programme (DALP) brings metacognitive learning and the development of metalinguistic awareness to the forefront which, with the placement process as the underpinning strand of the specialist literacy support scheme, enables the practitioner to further extend their reach to those with dyslexia and literacy difficulties.

-The Level 5 Diploma (DADIP61) and the Level 7 Postgraduate Certificate Specialist Teaching for Literacy-Related Difficulties are also accredited by the British Dyslexia Association (BDA) for Approved Teacher Status or Approved Practitioner Status (ATS/APS) and PATOSS for Associate membership.
+The Level 5 Diploma (DIST) and the Level 7 Postgraduate Certificate Specialist Teaching for Literacy-Related Difficulties are also accredited by the British Dyslexia Association (BDA) for Approved Teacher Status or Approved Practitioner Status (ATS/APS subject to accreditation) and PATOSS for Associate membership.

 After completing a specialist teaching programme at Level 5 or Level 7 you will have the option to continue your studies to become an assessor at Level 7 (20 hours of study a week).
 See this page for more details.